Oth-mane1/film-store/README.md

 # Welocome to Film Store 🏬

-Film store is a web app build with the latest technology in the industry His iconic UI and inrealistic UX is what he make it the best app
+Film store is a web app build with the latest technology in the industry His iconic UI and unrealistic UX is what he make it the best app ever 😌.

 ## Installation